Energy Guidelines

 Holiday Periods

 A period of closure for the University offers a great opportunity to save money on utilities.
-Past history has shown that very few people occupy the buildings for any substantial time during the holidays.
-With this in mind, buildings will be heated/cooled according to University Temperature Guidelines during holiday periods with the assumption that buildings are unoccupied.
+History has shown that very few people occupy the buildings for any substantial time during the holidays.
+Buildings will be heated/cooled according to University Temperature Guidelines during holiday periods with the assumption that buildings are unoccupied.
 The exception to the policy will be buildings that contain special collections or sensitive equipment, or buildings that are officially open during the holidays.
-Requests for exceptions to this policy with justification should be addressed to the Office of Sustainability and Energy Management after curtailment plans for the upcoming holiday period have been issued.
+Requests for exceptions to this policy with justification should be addressed to Facilities Management after curtailment plans for the upcoming holiday period have been issued.

 New Construction

 The University will continue to seek to reduce future energy costs in new facility construction and renovation whenever feasible.
-Current standards outlined in ASHRAE Standard No. 90.1 Energy Efficient Design of New Buildings Except Low Rise Residential Buildings will be followed as closely as possible.
-Additionally, all government regulations will be followed.
+All government energy code and efficiency regulations will be followed.
 All planning for major construction and equipment purchase/installation must include energy life cycle costing.
 UPEI will continue to develop and implement design standards for new construction to include energy efficiency and enhance sustainability.

 Updates